-In order to be eligible for maternity leave and SMP, you must supply the information requested in the Maternity, Paternity and Adoption Leave Policy.
+In order to be eligible for Parental and Dad and Partner leave for the birth or adoption of a child, you must supply the information requested in the Parental Leave Policy.

-Prior to your departure on maternity leave, your line manager and a representative from Human Resources will meet with you to discuss your rights and entitlements during maternity leave and the level of contact you would like with the Company during your maternity leave.
+Prior to your departure on parental leave, your line manager and a representative from Human Resources will meet with you to discuss your eligibility, rights and entitlements during your leave and the level of contact you would like with the Company.
 You should feel free to raise any queries or concerns you have at this meeting.

-Your line manager may also offer you up to 10 "Keeping in Touch" days during your maternity leave.
-It is up to you if you wish to work these days.
-The rate of pay for the work will be agreed in advance with you.
-Your right to maternity leave and SMP will not be affected.
+Your line manager may also offer you up to 10 paid "Keeping in Touch" days during your parental leave.
+It is up to you and your manager if you wish to work these days.
+The rate of pay for the work will be as per your normal pay rate.
+Your right to parental leave will not be affected.